 YMCA first introduced Green Teams in 2008 - with membership and involvement growing every year.
 Green Teams ensure that our environmental initiatives are front of mind and help us operate in a more sustainable manner - from internal operations to green initiatives we undertake with our members.
-The teams are based on the belief that a healthy planet is essential for healthy youth, healthy communities and personal growth.

-Currently, there are Green Teams with volunteers across our organization, including employees who regularly give their time to reduce our environmental impact.
-When we combine all employees and other volunteers, we have a team of over 250 individuals, many of whom are involved in "greening the Y".
+planet is essential for healthy youth, healthy communities, and personal growth.
+The Green Teams activities have been on hold since March 2020 due to the pandemic.
+Prior to the COVID-19 lockdowns, there were Green Teams with volunteers across our organization, including employees who regularly give their time to reduce our environmental impact.
+When we combine all employees and other volunteers, we had a team of over 250 individuals, many of whom are involved in "greening the Y".
 The Green Teams have spent over 20,000 hours on green initiatives including working on green roof projects, gardening activities, greening the YMCA Cedar Glen Outdoor Centre, and other projects and initiatives.
-There has been some variability in uptake across all the YMCAs and we are looking to improve consistency going forward.
+There has been some variability in uptake across all the YMCAs and we are looking to relaunch Green Team activities and improve consistency going forward.